Staff Prep 18: Task Queues & Celery — Broker, Workers & Idempotency

 Celery has two storage layers with different responsibilities:

-• Broker: Stores the task queue.
-Workers pull tasks from here.
-Redis or RabbitMQ.
-Must be reliable — if the broker loses data, tasks are lost.
+• The broker stores the task queue.
+Workers pull tasks from here (Redis or RabbitMQ).
+If the broker loses data, the tasks are gone.

 python